Ed: Storm Warning…

 “Sure, that way we can get things back to normal.
 You know, just to get us settled and reorganized around here.
 I never want to go through a move like that again.”

-“If you say so—but let’s see how it goes first, okay?”
+“If you say so,” I said haltingly.
+“But let’s see how it goes first, okay?”

-“You’ll do just fine, Kenny, we’ve got total faith in you.”
+“You’ll do just fine, Kenny, we’ve got total faith in you.
+And Seamus barks hi.”

 “Great, Moon.
 Well, I’d better get off before it gets too late.”

-Really, throw Marquette Park headbanging over for a more Michigan Avenue frame of mind.
+Really, throw Southside Marquette Park headbanging over for a more Northshore frame of mind.
 That’s the ticket: pay those bloodsucker meter maids off, turnaround the squareback, once and for all.
 Help mom get back on her feet; key in on that Moon mission, make sure everything gets rightly squared away.
-So what’ll it be—a Flash Gordon/ Superman returning to save the day, or a low-down louse divided against himself?
-Wake up and smell the bus fumes, noodnik, damn straight…
+So wake up and smell the bus fumes, noodnik…

 Such drowsy phantasms and rainy daydreaming carried me through a couple of bus route transfers and a damp trudge across the Michigan Avenue Bridge, wincing at the tire whine on steel-grilled surfaces, freezing collar up on a plaid-lined trench coat I’d left behind long ago.
 Lake-whipped winds swirled through Pioneer Court—where Jean Baptiste Pointe DuSable built Chicago’s earliest cabin structure in the 1700s—as I revolved through Equity Center’s doors, reporting to the security desk for a first day’s merging into FBC’s indubitably faster lane.